James Henry Wright: Chief Justice

 Two of the chief justice's majority opinions involved water rights.
 In Hill v.
-Normand, 2 Arizona 354 (1888), Wright found that while riparian rights were established under Common law, they were not the norm along the U.S. Pacific Coast while in Dalton v.
-Rentaria, 2 Arizona 275 (1887) he ruled against a party attempting to block access to the Santa Cruz river on the basis that territorial law was intended to promote development of the territory.
+Normand, 2 Arizona 354 (1888), Wright found that while riparian rights were established under Common law, they were not the norm along the U.S. Pacific Coast, while in Dalton v.
+Rentaria, 2 Arizona 275 (1887) he ruled against a party attempting to block access to the Santa Cruz river on the basis that territorial law was intended to promote the development of the territory.
 The court ordered the local sheriff to seize a property after determining in O'Doherty v.
-Toole, 2 Arizona 288 (1887) that a defendant's attempt to sell ownership of his real property to his wife for one dollar was done fraudulently.
+Toole, 2 Arizona 288 (1887), that a defendant's attempt to sell ownership of his real property to his wife for one dollar was done fraudulently.
 Wright's opinion in Reilly v.
 Clark, 2 Arizona 299 (1888) determined the territorial supreme court would not overrule the discretionary power of a probate judge unless the judge clearly abused his authority.
 King v.
-Hawkins, 2 Arizona 258 (1888) dealt with a territorial official who attempted to reassign a portion of his salary to another person while United States v.
+Hawkins, 2 Arizona 258 (1888) dealt with a territorial official who attempted to reassign a portion of his salary to another person, while United States v.
 Hart, 2 Arizona 415 (1888) involved an Indian agent who was allegedly misappropriating funds.
 Two of Wright's opinions were appealed to the United States Supreme Court.
 The appeals resulted in Ely v.
 New Mexico and Arizona Railroad Company, 2 Arizona 420 (1888) being reversed while Alta Mining and Smelting v.
 The Benson Mining and Smelting Co., 2 Arizona 362 (1888) was upheld.

 Following the inauguration of President Benjamin Harrison, critics of the chief justice began calling for his removal.
 Accusations included charges that Wright was "arbitrary", that he displayed "very strong prejudges" and was part of the territorial Democratic machine.
 In addition to Wright's denials of the accusation, Buckey O'Neill came to his defense calling the accusations "outrageous and cowardly attacks" designed to place someone friendly to the railroads on the bench.
 The U.S. Department of Justice investigated the claims, and issued a report recommending Wright's removal.
-In a reference to Arizona's practice of paying a supplemental salary the report found "that he unlawfully received and still retains additional compensation for his services as Judge."
+In reference to Arizona's practice of paying a supplemental salary the report found "that he unlawfully received and still retains additional compensation for his services as Judge."
 The primary reason for his removal instead appears to have been a personal letter that Wright sent to a friend, and which later became public, in which the chief justice called the 1888 Republican National Convention a "howling mob composed of thieves, bribers, and bribe takers, scoundrels, and unprincipled persons who, if they had their dues, would be in prison".

 Wright's replacement, Henry C. Gooding, was sworn in on May 7, 1890.